Midnight breakfast

 Midnight breakfast is a generic term for a communal meal served at some American colleges and universities, often served during finals week.
-Menu items that are generally considered breakfast foods are served in the school's dining hall late at night (hence "midnight") as a study break before or during final exams, or as a traditional community-building event.
+Culinary dishes that are generally considered breakfast foods are served in the school's dining hall late at night (hence "midnight") as a study break before or during final exams, or as a traditional community-building event.
 Sometimes food is served by faculty and staff.
 Midnight breakfast is an occasional event and should not be confused with school dining facilities that operate 24 hours a day on a regular basis.